erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/data/data-import.md

 ### 6. Upload Limitations

-ERPNext restricts the amount of data you can upload in one file.
-Though the number may vary based on the type of data.
-It is usually safe to upload around 1000 rows of a table at one go.
-If the system will not accept, then you will see an error.
+You can only upload upto 5000 records in one go. (may be less in some cases).

 Why is this?
 Uploading a lot of data can cause your system to crash, specially if there are other users doing things in parallel.
 Hence ERPNext restricts the